 Loaded with polysaccharides, white button mushrooms have been found in multiple studies9–11 to reduce estrogen production by suppressing the production of aromatase enzyme.

 Coffee lovers rejoice!

 Little do most people know, coffee is also a major source of beneficial antioxidants and a good source of magnesium.
 In fact, according to Healthline, coffee is one of the biggest sources of antioxidants in the Western Diet.

 Heck, after writing this post, I might have to add coffee to my list of ways on how to increase beard growth naturally.

-Since light roast coffees offer more antioxidants and caffeine per cup, they would be my recommendation for beard growth stimulation.
+Since light and medium roast coffees offer more antioxidants and caffeine per cup, they would be my recommendation for beard growth stimulation.
 However, darker roasts work well too, so if that’s your thing, go for it.